githubuser1983/algorithmic_python_music/infinite_formulas_for_pi_music_challenge/readme.md

 bandcamp:
 youtube:  https://www.youtube.com/watch?v=RdCDsSfe2_E

-If you happen to take part in this challenge: Tage your music with #InfinitePiChallenge.
+If you happen to take part in this challenge: Tag your music with #InfinitePiChallenge.